-When is this treatment used?
+When is laser ablation used?

 What should I expect from laser ablation?

-As a catheter procedure, there are four principal steps of Laser Ablation:
+As a catheter procedure, there are four principal steps of laser ablation:

 What should I do after my laser ablation treatment to ensure vein health?